piotrpolak/url-shortener/README.md

 ### The generation of sequential text IDs

-The custom [`HashidsSequenceGenerator`]() implementation uses a combination of a **database sequence of longs** and **number to text mapping**, the later is implemented by using a popular Hashids library.
+The custom [`HashidsSequenceGenerator`]() implementation uses a combination of a **database sequence of longs** and **number to text mapping**, the latter is implemented by using a popular Hashids library.

 The generator definition: https://github.com/piotrpolak/url-shortener/blob/master/src/main/java/ro/polak/urlshortener/support/HashidsSequenceGenerator.java
 The generator usage: https://github.com/piotrpolak/url-shortener/blob/master/src/main/java/ro/polak/urlshortener/domain/model/UrlShortcut.java#L30